 If you are a small business that is using Facebook Ads to supplement your overall strategy, not much is going to change for you.
 Just pay more attention to your data and monitor things to be sure you don’t need to make any changes.

 It might be a good time to try new things

 While we think that many people will still be pretty effective with social media advertising, it might be a good time to try some new things and diversify.
 Google, for example, is going to be a platform that will remain pretty much unchanged by this update.
-AdWords is still extremely powerful and might be a good place to start if you are looking for other advertising options.
+Google Ads is still extremely powerful and might be a good place to start if you are looking for other advertising options.

 Pay attention to new Facebook tools

 Facebook has long shown its interest in creating new tools for business owners.
 Now that Facebook may only be able to track data that happens on its own platform, there will be a renewed interest from them to keep people on the platform as much as possible.

 We would expect more shopping and merchant processing systems to come very soon.
 We don’t know exactly what the next year has in store, but it should be very interesting.

 Overall, these data security changes that are coming to Apple from iOS14 will have a pretty large impact not just on Facebook, but the entire social advertising space.
 While we would like to say that this impact is being overblown, it does look like we are all in for some pretty significant changes.

 Smart marketers are going to prepare for this the best that they can and be ready to pivot.
 Try new things, and take a good look at their data over time to determine what the best move is going to be for them moving forward.